Leadership Team

 Chief Executive Officer & President

 Joe holds an M.B.A. from Harvard Business School and a B.S. degree in Electrical Engineering and Computer Science from Princeton University, where he dabbled in music theory and learned to compose his own Gregorian chants.
 He is Pandora's resident pop music junkie.
-Current favorites include Counting Crows, G.B.
-Leighton, Sarah McLachlan, Juanes and Kelly Clarkson.
 Joe has also been playing the piano for more than 30 years, most of which has been spent attempting to master Gershwin's "Rhapsody in Blue."

 Tim Westergren